beam-cloud/beta9/README.md

 ## How it works

-Beam is designed for launching remote serverless containers very quickly.
+Beta9 is designed for launching remote serverless containers very quickly.
 There are a few things that make this possible:

 - A custom, lazy loading image format (CLIP) backed by S3/FUSE
 - A fast, redis-based container scheduling engine